apache/metron/metron-platform/metron-indexing/README.md

 * [Flux Docs](http://storm.apache.org/releases/current/flux.html)

 ## Zeppelin Notebooks
-Zeppelin notebooks can be added to src/main/config/zeppelin/ (and subdirectories can be created for organization).
+Zeppelin notebooks can be added to `/src/main/config/zeppelin/` (and subdirectories can be created for organization).
 The placed files must be .json files and be named appropriately.
 These files must be added to the metron.spec file and the RPMs rebuilt to be available to be loaded into Ambari.

+The notebook files will be found on the server in `$METRON_HOME/config/zeppelin`

 The Ambari Management Pack has a custom action to load these templates, ZEPPELIN_DASHBOARD_INSTALL, that will import them into Zeppelin.